 But it is our education network that really makes North East England stand out to companies looking to relocate.

-We have over 52,000 Science Technology Engineering and Mathematics (STEM) students in our five universities and the highest proportion of computer science students in England.
+We have 67,000 Science Technology Engineering and Mathematics (STEM) students in our five universities and the highest proportion of computer science students in England.

 Our universities drive innovation and research.
 They collaborate directly with industry to develop knowledge and provide platforms for spin-out companies.
 New content and courses for the digital sector are created with the private sector to ensure students have the skills they need to join the digital workforce.
 In fact, the Institute of Coding at Newcastle University launched a Master’s degree apprenticeship to help businesses unlock much-needed digital skills.